rhapsodize/GeneFinder/README.md

-A program to simplify a biology class assignment.
+A program to simplify a bioinformatics class assignment.
 Finds the longest common subsequence within a given random sequence, with error checkings, then finds longest gene that ultimately becomes an amino acid sequence.

 The procedures are as follows: